Grimm's Snow White: Production

 The film was shot on location in and around Vienna, Austria.

 Release

-Grim's Snow White was released on video-on-demand, DVD, and Blu-ray February 14, 2012, several months ahead of Universal's Snow White and the Huntsman.
+Grimm's Snow White was released on video-on-demand, DVD, and Blu-ray on February 14, 2012.

 Reception

 Grantland said in an editorial on The Asylum that "Grimm’s Snow White, it turns out, does well enough.
 The story is adequate, the set design is strong, and star Jane March gives a commendably icy performance.
 Those virtues coexist alongside Prince Alexander fighting giant, terribly rendered CGI dogs, but they’re virtues nonetheless."